 – If you rely on Edge’s Secure Network, verify region availability and toggle it off/on to refresh its tunnel.

 – Disable any Edge-specific privacy features that could interfere with VPN traffic, then re-test.
+How to download and install the nordvpn app on windows 11 guide for download, installation, setup, and troubleshooting 2026

 3 Protocol and server adjustments